Jeremy London: Personal life

 London and his wife Melissa Cunningham were married in September 2006.
 They divorced five years later.
 They have a son named Lyrik.

-London married Juliet Reeves on June 3, 2014 and they have one son named Wyatt who was born in June 2014.
+London married Juliet Reeves on June 3, 2014, and they have one son named Wyatt who was born in June 2014.

 In June 2010, Jeremy alleged that he was involved in a bizarre kidnapping, approached by a group of men in Palm Springs, Calif., and forced to drive around for 12 hours purchasing alcohol and using drugs.
 Though he swore the incident was real, his mother and brother made public statements doubting the events.
 Jeremy filed a restraining order against them, only to have it denied by a judge.

 London was a cast member during the fourth season of Celebrity Rehab with Dr. Drew, which aired on VH1 from December 2010 to January 2011, and depicted his treatment for addiction at the Pasadena Recovery Center in Pasadena, California.
 The third episode of that season depicted discussions involving him, Dr. Drew Pinsky and London's wife, Melissa Cunningham, who was simultaneously being treated for addiction herself at a separate wing of the Center.
 His father, Frank, also appeared in Episode 7, which was filmed during Family Day, in which the patients discussed the effect of addiction on their family relationships.

+London was charged with spousal battery in 2012 after an incident with his then wife, and in 2018 he was arrested for alleged domestic violence.